hjson/hjson/pages/syntax.md

   Can be omitted for objects.

-- Mime Type

-  `text/hjson` (pending)

 - File extension

   `.hjson`

 - Header

-  Hjson does not have a header but if you want to indicate the file type (in an rc file or in a database) you can use `#hjson` in the first line.
+  Hjson does not have a header but if you want to indicate the file type you can use `#hjson` on the first line.

+- Encoding

+  Hjson files should always use UTF-8.